 This fresh cranberry tart is a super simple dessert that looks like hours-in-the-kitchen fancy.
-It’s great for holidays (American thanksgiving, I’m looking at you) or impressing your in-laws.
-Other stuff too.
+It’s great for holidays (thanksgiving, I’m looking at you) or impressing your in-laws.

-You can make it whenever you want, I’m not going to tell you what to do.
 It has a crunchy and lightly sweet crust, and the filling is tart but not sour thanks to the addition of raspberries.
 You can use pretty much any fruit you’d like.
-Apples would be good with the cranberries too.
+Apples would be good with the cranberries, too.

 I think it’d be really nice at Christmas, and that’s why I came up with this recipe.
 I was hoping for an extra festive green crust but forgot that pepitas turn golden when they’re baked.
 Still festive.
 This type of seed and oat crust is a favourite – it’s so easy, just having to be pressed into the tin, and tastes great.
 I use it, or a variation, in plenty of other recipes (like this chocolate orange tart).